Page

 These are homogeneous maps and set, their keys/elements are a single non-generic type, just like the standard library's Map and Set modules.

-Heterogeneous maps are 'map map, which store bindings of 'key key to ('key, 'map) value, where 'key key is a GADT, as we must be able to compare keys of different types together.
+Heterogeneous maps are 'map map, which store bindings of 'key key to ('key, 'map) value.
+Note that 'key is quantified existentially, so 'key key should be a GADT, as we must be able to compare keys of different types together.

 Similarly, heterogeneous sets store sets of 'key key.